SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_1997-2001.md

                overwrite = TRUE)
 ```

-Read in data from google cloud, glimpse raw data and domain description
+Read in data from google cloud, glimpse raw data sheet:
-sheet:

 ``` r
 # read in data to clean